quentin-st/Munin-for-Android/README.md

 Welcome to the public repository for [Munin for Android](https://play.google.com/store/apps/details?id=com.chteuchteu.munin) application.
 If you're willing to contribute, please read the following indications.

+If you don't know where to start, there may be some [open issues](https://github.com/chteuchteu/Munin-for-Android/issues).
+Don't hesitate to open new ones if you found a bug!

 If you have any question, don't hesitate to send me an email at [support@munin-for-android.com](mailto:support@munin-for-android.com)!

 # Munin for Android #